LIVE MORE LIFE, BE MORE iIrish

 The joy a simple piece of fruit brought those impoverished children could be seen in their faces, as the man playing Father Christmas observed it was as though they had just been given the greatest gift they had ever received.
 Talk about perspective.

-To place on those who mourn in Zion a diadem instead of ashes, to give them oil of gladness in the place of mourning, a glorious mantle instead of a listless spirit.
+To place on those who mourn in Zion a diadem instead of ashes, to give them the oil of gladness in the place of mourning, a glorious mantle instead of a listless spirit.
 They will be called Oaks of righteousness, planted by the Lord to show his glory.

 -Isaiah 61:3